dalafiarisamuel/Unsplash-KMP/README.md

 #### Desktop

-Run the desktop application: `./gradlew :composeApp:run` or `./gradlew run`
+Run the desktop application: `./gradlew :composeApp:run` or `./gradlew run` or `./gradlew hotRunDesktop` for hot reload

 #### iOS